Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/AKS_deploy.md

 ## Create an AKS cluster

-If you need an AKS cluster that meets the minimum requirements (GPU-enabled node and Kubernetes version 1.10 or later), complete the following steps.
+If you need an AKS cluster that meets the minimum requirements (at least **2 GPU-enabled nodes** and Kubernetes version 1.10 or later), complete the following steps.
 If you already have an AKS cluster that meets these requirements, [skip to the next section](#install-nvidia-device-plugin).

 First, create a resource group for the cluster using the `az group create` command.
 The following example creates a resource group name *myResourceGroup* in the *eastus* region: